Updated 17 May 19

 The deployment you choose for your business will have a variety of impacts on how you operate — from cost structure and resources needed, to your ability to scale and meet needs for reliability.

 Making the proper choice now is about fine-tuning your operations to be as efficient and effective as possible.
 We’ve put together this guide to take a quick look at the key differences between SharePoint (on-premises) and the latest iteration of SharePoint Online.
-Let’s get started and examine your specific business objectives for your server.
+Let’s get started and examine SharePoint online vs SharePoint server by looking at your specific business objectives for your server.

 Office 365 Quick Update Note